-Silicone fluids
+Silicone Fluids

 It is interesting to note that both phosphate esters and silicone fluids can be used at low concentrations in other lubricant formulations as additives.
 However, above a few parts per million, silicone fluids are insoluble in almost all other lubricant types.
-The US Food and Drug Administration has approved certain silicone fluids for direct and indirect contact with food and for lubrication of surgical equipment.
-They have been found to be oxidation and radiation-resistant, and have found use in medical and food processing related industries.
+Certain silicone fluids have been approved by the U.S. Food and Drug Administration for direct and indirect contact with food and for lubrication of surgical equipment.
+They have been found to be oxidation- and radiation-resistant, and have found use in medical and food processing related industries.
 They are relatively expensive and would be described as a specialty synthetic lubricant.